 If the laid back atmosphere and local camaraderie of izakaya sound appealing, head to Ebisu, Tokyo, where some of Japan’s best izakaya are located.
 Look for the lanterns (typically red) hung outside and the red curtains, called noren (these are essentially advertisements for an izakaya).
 Most izakaya don’t require reservations but many do get pretty busy after normal working hours.

 Ebisu is located in Shibuya, in the western part of Tokyo.
-It is known for its high concentration of restaurants and bars, including numerous izakaya.
-Many Tokyo office employees head to Ebisu after work to de-stress, or for more “informal” (but no less mandatory) meetings (Japanese employees are notoriously overworked, with many putting in 60-80 hour work weeks (!!!) ).
+It’s known for its high concentration of restaurants and bars, including numerous izakaya.
+Tokyo office employees often head to Ebisu after work to de-stress, or for more “informal” (but no less mandatory) meetings (Japanese employees are notoriously overworked, with many putting in 60-80 hour work weeks (!!!) ).